-Each Friday, lunch will be extended and the pool opened for anyone who wishes to swim.
+Each Friday on the Upper School campus and the Middle School campus, lunch will be extended, and the pools will be opened for anyone who wishes to swim.
 There will be a lifeguard on duty.
 This is an opportunity for recreational swimming; no swimming lessons will be offered during this period.
 If your child does not want to swim, the pool deck will open for relaxing, and there will be opportunities to play on the field or relax in the lunch area.

 During the summer program, Harvard-Westlake does not offer bus service.
 For parents who need transportation services, you may contact Hop, Skip, Drive.
 Hop, Skip, Drive is a separate, non-affiliated, unendorsed company from Harvard-Westlake Summer, and it provides transportation services for children.

 Please note that the libraries and bookstores on both campuses will be closed for the entire summer unless specified in the particular program.